LaraBug/LaraBug/.github/README.md

 ],
 ```

 PS: If you are using lumen, maybe you doesn't have the `logging.php` file.
-So, you can use default logging file from framework core.
+So, you can use default logging file from
+framework core and make changes above.
 ```bash
 php -r "file_exists('config/') || mkdir('config/'); copy('vendor/laravel/lumen-framework/config/logging.php', 'config/logging.php');"
 ```